TEAMMATES/teammates-ops/platform-guide.md

 After the above operation, you will have a running VM with a Solr instance running in it, and have configured your application to connect to it via internal IP address.
 This is not sufficient as the VM instance is not accessible by public web.
 However, that is not the intended outcome either; you only want the VM to be accessible by your deployed application and nothing else.

+Note: If you are deploying to GAE flexible environment, this step is not required and can be skipped.

 To fix that, you need to build a VPC connector.
 The steps to create the VPC connector are as follows:
 1. Enable [Serverless VPC Access API](https://console.cloud.google.com/marketplace/product/google/vpcaccess.googleapis.com) for your project.
 1. Go to <https://console.cloud.google.com/networking/connectors/list> and select `Create Connector`.